 If you find yourself transitioning to become the boss of the team you belong to, it’s worthwhile spending some time working out and clarifying what your guiding principles are, if you haven’t done this before.
 In fact, I’d say that it’s a valuable activity even if you have done it in the past.
 If the term “guiding principles” sounds rather grandiose then you could just think of them simply as your values or what you stand for.
 Although it’s possible to do this values clarification work on your own, people often report that a greater depth of exploration and therefore more lasting insight comes from working through it with a good coach.
 The resulting set of principles can then act like a compass to inform things like leadership style, decision making, problem solving, team development and handling change.
 The likelihood is that when we act from this place of clarity we are going to be a more authentic version of ourselves and therefore go beyond “still being me”.

 Finally, my fellow passenger turned to me and asked “Do you think it’s possible to be an effective manager and be liked at the same time?”.
 My reply was an emphatic “yes”, because I think it’s not only possible but readily achievable.
 The source of a team liking a boss who is also effective will typically come from the positive difference that they make, their ‘right’ actions guided by their principles and the way that they lead and engage.
 Focussing on these three areas will lay a solid foundation for the transitioning manager to build on and start developing their skills further.
 Then, they can pretty much forget about being liked because it will happen naturally.

-Download a short summary of Incendo’s services here and talk to us about your leadership journey.
+Download our Directory of Core Learning Programmes here and talk to us about your leadership journey.